 No matter how many years of experience you gain or how many projects you have worked on, there is always something new to learn.
 So, as a beginner, you have so much to master and familiarize yourself with.

 As new tools, technologies, approaches, and platforms are introduced, stay updated with the latest trends to stay ahead of your peers and grab the attention of recruiters.
-This is a critical step in a frontend web developer roadmap as you will acquire frontend and programming skills that will advance your career.
+This is a critical step of the process to become a frontend web developer as you will acquire frontend and programming skills that will advance your career.

 As you hone your frontend skills, you will be able to keep pace with industry developments.
 Track where you lag and work on that area to become an accomplished developer.